Ministry of Human Rights and Citizenship

-The Ministry of Human Rights and Citizenship (Ministério dos Direitos Humanos e da Cidadania, MDHC), formerly the Ministry of Woman, Family and Human Rights (2019–2022) and Secretariat for Human Rights of the Presidency of the Republic (1997–2015) is an office attached to the Presidency of Brazil.
-Its purpose is to implement, promote, and protect human rights, civic rights, and the rights of children, adolescents, women, families, the elderly, and the disabled.
+The Ministry of Human Rights and Citizenship (Ministério dos Direitos Humanos e da Cidadania, MDHC), formerly the Ministry of Women, Family and Human Rights (2019–2022) and Secretariat for Human Rights of the Presidency of the Republic (1997–2015) is an office attached to the Presidency of Brazil.
+Its purpxose is to implement, promote, and protect human rights, civic rights, and the rights of children, adolescents, women, families, the elderly, and disabled people.

 Background

 The Secretariat was created on 7 April 1997, during the first administration of Fernando Henrique Cardoso.
 Originally called the National Human Rights Secretariat (Secretaria Nacional dos Direitos Humanos), it was initially attached to the Ministry of Justice.
 On 1 January 1999, responsibility for the Secretariat was transferred to the President's office.
 On 28 May 2002, it was renamed Special Secretariat for Human Rights (Secretaria Especial dos Direitos Humanos).
 It assumed its current name on 25 March 2010, when it became an essential office of the Presidency.

 MDHC is headed by the Minister of Human Rights and Citizenship (Ministro dos Direitos Humanos e da Cidadania), a ministerial-level position.
 The incumbent is Macaé Evaristo, who has been in office since 9 September 2024.